 (viii) Impact of any rider, including, but not limited to, a guaranteed living benefit or long-term care rider.

-(d) Specific dollar amount or percentage charges and fees shall be listed with an explanation of how they apply; and
+(d) Specific dollar amount or percentage charges and fees listed with an explanation of how they apply; and

 (e) Information about the current guaranteed rate or indexed crediting rate formula, if applicable, for new contracts that contains a clear notice that the rate is subject to change.

 (6) Insurers shall define terms used in the disclosure statement in language that facilitates the understanding by a typical person within the segment of the public to which the disclosure statement is directed.

 (1) An insurer or agent may elect to provide a consumer an illustration at any time, provided that the illustration is in compliance with this paragraph and:

 (a) Clearly labeled as an illustration;